goldno/TCGDex/README.md

 # TCGDex Bot

-A Discord bot for looking up Pokémon and Riftbound Trading Card Game cards, sets, and series.
+A Discord bot for looking up Pokémon and Riftbound Trading Card Game cards, sets, and series — with TCGPlayer price history tracking for high-rarity cards.

 ## Commands